-A Safer Pair of Hands is the sixth public output of the Learning and Impact Services, following on from Have we lost the ‘we’?, Diving into the Women and Girls’ Initiative, Why Women’s Centres Work: An evidence briefing, Influencing Commissioners, and Why Work with Young Women and Girls Matters.
+A Safer Pair of Hands is the sixth public output of the Learning and Impact Services.
 All of the work undertaken as part of the WGI Learning and Impact Services has been funded as part of a £44.7million investment into the WGI, using funds raised through the National Lottery.
 This funding is supporting 62 organisations across England to empower women and girls, in order to provide dedicated support for women and girls in local communities through outreach, advice and advocacy, refuge and prevention projects.

 Additional support for WGI grant-holders, through the Learning and Impact Services, was contracted by the National Lottery Community Fund, in recognition that there is a need to empower projects to provide strong evidence of what works when supporting women and girls, ensuring they have the confidence, skills and ability to share inspirational stories and communicate their successes and learning.